veenawilfred24/product-analytics-case-study/README.md

 ## Insights

 - **View-to-cart is the largest bottleneck.** 97.18% of viewed users do not add to cart, so the first product priority should be improving product discovery and product detail pages.
-- **Checkout is not perfect, but it is not the first constraint.** 48.48% of cart users purchase, which is much stronger than the view-to-cart step.
+- **Checkout is not the primary constraint.** Conversion after cart (48.48%) is significantly stronger, indicating that users who show intent are likely to complete purchase.
 - **Electronics is the strongest category.** It delivers 2.67% ordered view-to-purchase conversion and $121,229.39 in revenue.
 - **Uncategorized products create a decision-quality problem.** 17,028 rows were missing category code, and uncategorized conversion is only 0.33%.
 - **Browsers dominate the user base.** 94.17% of users viewed but did not cart or purchase.
-- **The A/B simulation does not justify shipping Variant B.** Variant B conversion is slightly higher, but p=0.621, so the result is not statistically significant.
+- **The A/B simulation does not justify shipping Variant B.** Variant B shows a slight uplift, but p = 0.621 indicates the result is not statistically significant.
+This highlights the importance of disciplined experimentation — product decisions should not be based on directional improvements alone.

 Full findings: [insights/key_findings.md](insights/key_findings.md)

 ## Final Recommendation

-Prioritize improving **view-to-cart conversion** before scaling acquisition or over-investing in checkout-only work.
+The highest-impact product decision is to improve **view-to-cart conversion** before investing in checkout optimization or acquisition.
 The product team should focus on product detail page clarity, category taxonomy, recommendations, pricing confidence, delivery/returns messaging, and stronger cart calls to action.

 Use electronics as the benchmark category and fix uncategorized taxonomy before making merchandising decisions from category reporting.
 Request a longer event window before making retention or lifecycle roadmap decisions.